fjc-22233580/SafeHaven/README.md

-SafeHaven - a uni assignment for a home automation syste.
+SafeHaven - a uni assignment for a home automation system.